-In the case of individuals, this may include proof of identity, details of the person's directorships, shareholdings, positions held in government or in state or corporate bodies and so on.
+In the case of individuals, this may include proof of identity, details of the person's directorships, shareholdings, any positions held in government or in state or corporate bodies, and so on.

 Applications are also likely to be delayed or declined if the individuals or entities in Iran are named in applicable Security Council resolutions, or on the publicly notified "black lists" maintained by New Zealand's security partners.

-If registration is granted, you will receive a registration number and will need to retain your confirmation and records of the business conducted with Iran (both written and electronic) for 7 years in accordance with Amendment Regulations.
+If registration is granted, you will receive a registration number and will need to retain your confirmation and records of the business conducted with Iran (both written and electronic) for 7 years in accordance with United Nations Sanctions (Iran) Amendment Regulations 2010.
 These records must be kept in a safe place and be provided to authorities if requested.

 Guide to completing the Iran Business registration Form - Please read before completing the registration form.